andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-13.md

   allow="encrypted-media"></iframe>
 seo:
   type: stackbit_page_meta
-  title: 'Imaging Infinity: Shooting the cosmos with Hap Griffin'
+  title: 'Building a 'second brain' with photography'
   description: >-
     His images are a journey through space and time.
 They transport us to the edges of the universe, while still reminding us of what it means to be